wasmCloud/wasmcloud.com/docs/fundamentals/wadm/model.md

     properties:
     target: webcap
     values:
-        port: 8080
+        port: '8080'
 ```

 Quite possibly one of the best features of specifying link definitions in a wadm file as opposed to using imperative `wash` commands is that you do _not need to use the source or target's public key_.
 If you've used `wash` to specify link definitions before, you know the syntax can be verbose.

 The value of the `target` field is a _component_ whose `name` field matches that.
 The `values` is a simple key-value map that will be passed as link definition configuration data at deployment time.
+Note that the value here **must be a string**, so if you're passing a value like "false" or "125" ensure that you wrap it in single or double quotes.

 ### Putting it All Together